Swiss franc surge leads to disruption at some banks

 “Customers were unable to withdraw euros from our cash machines,” the spokesman said, adding that their clients now had access to euros at its branches and online.

-A spokeswoman for Credit Suisse CSGN.VX, Switzerland’s second largest bank, said the bank had not experienced any disruptions to its services.
+A spokeswoman for Credit Suisse, Switzerland’s second largest bank, said the bank had not experienced any disruptions to its services.
+(Reporting by Joshua Franklin and Oliver Hirt; Editing by Elaine Hardcastle)